Wireless Security

 Automatic Key Rotation

-In effect, the encryption keys protecting your link are continuously and dynamically refreshed throughout every session.
-Even an attacker who managed to capture a single packet's encryption material would find that material useless within a short window.
+In effect, the encryption keys protecting your link are refreshed repeatedly throughout normal use.
+Even an attacker who managed to capture a single packet's encryption material would find that material useless once the link moved on to its next key set.

 Mesh Security